Geoff McDonald in the Brisbane Opal Museum

 Opal terminology & valuing has evolved over the decades.
 We have found that the easiest way to explain the many facets of opal is in the following way...

-In the opal industry solid opal means that it is 100% natural and un-tempered.
+In the opal industry solid opal means that it is 100% natural and un-treated.
 There are 3 types of solid opal, type 1, type 2 & type 3...

 Type 1 - Classic Solid Opal.
 Is where the whole stone is either precious opal or a mixture of common opal (potch) and precious opal.

 Type 2 - Is what we call boulder opal.
 It is where the opal is a layer of opal naturally attached to the host rock underneath (usually ironstone).
-So it basically two stones ironstone and opal (a doublet can look the same but it is glued not natural and this effects the look and value dramatically).
+So it basically two stones ironstone and opal (a doublet can look the same but it is glued not naturally attached and this affects the STRENGTH and value dramatically).

 How are opals valued?